alefore/weblog/zettelkasten.md

 A semilattice can represent enormously greater structural complexity than a
 tree:

-> The enormity of this restriction is difficult to grasp.
-It is a little as
+> The enormity of this restriction [of trees] is difficult to grasp.
+It is a
-> though the members of a family were not free to make friends outside the
+> little as though the members of a family were not free to make friends outside
-> family, except when the family as a whole made a friendship.
+> the family, except when the family as a whole made a friendship.

 ###### We Categorize as Trees Systems That Demand Semilattices

-When we encounter systems that can't be adequately described by a tree structure (those which contain basic units that that have intersections that are not a basic unit and thus would be better categorized by a semilattice), we have an underlying tendency to, nevertheless, use trees to model them.
+When we encounter systems that can't be adequately described by a tree structure (those containing overlapping units whose intersection isn't a basic unit), we have an underlying tendency to, nevertheless, use trees to model them.

 From Christoph Alexander's A City is Not A Tree: